vanska/typed-string-interpolation/README.md

     - Go to the VSCode debugger Tab (`shift` + `command` + `D` on MacOS) and select "Jest Current File" or optionally start the debug session from the command line (`shift` + `command` + `P` on MacOS) and type "Debug: Start debugging"
     - VSCode should open a new terminal window and attach the Jest instance to the debugger
     - Debugger should stop on the defined breakpoint in the source code
-- Once all changes are complete, create a new release with [changesets](https://github.com/changesets/changesets)
+- Once all changes are complete, create a new release with [changesets](https://github.com/changesets/changesets).
+(Note that this command also formats the code with the style rules of the repository).
   - `npm run create-release`
 - Commit and push changes to fork
 - Open a pull request against the fork